Is your potting bench in need of a makeover? This step-by-step DIY guide will teach you how to restore and update your old potting bench.

 PREP

-I have a great deal of prep work to do on the potting bench before I paint it.
-Here are the steps I used to prepare the potting bench for paint.
+Before painting, I had to do much prep work on the potting bench.
+Here are the steps I used to prepare it for painting.

 clean